SquareGPS/navixy-api/docs/backend-api/how-to/get-track-points.md

     -d '{"hash": "22eac1c27af4be7b9d04da2ce1af111b", "tracker_id": "123456", "from": "2020-09-23 03:24:00", "to": "2020-09-23 06:24:00", "format": "kml", "split": "false"}'
 ```

-All parameters are identical with track/read with the except of two new optional parameters:
+All parameters are identical with track/read with the except of one new optional parameters:

 * `format` – string.
 File format, "kml" or "kmz".
 Default is "kml".
-* `split` – boolean.
-If `true`, split tracks by folders with start/end placemarks and track line.
-Default `false`.